drewbaker/wp-easy/README.md

 </style>
 ```

-It's storngly recommend that you take the approch of keeping your components as isolated as possible.
+It's storngly recommend that you take the approach of keeping your components as isolated as possible.
 Meaning, that they only know data that is passed into them via a prop.
 So doing something like this is correct:

 ```
 <?php use_component('work-block', ['title' => get_the_title()]); ?>